 Cryptocurrencies aim to resolve the issue of absolute power by sharing power among many people or, better yet, among all the network members.
 That’s the fundamental idea behind blockchain technology.

 Eliminating the middleman

 Every time we transfer with regular money, a middleman like our bank or a digital payment service takes a cut.
-With cryptocurrencies, all the blockchain network members are that middleman; their compensation is formulated differently from fiat money intermediaries, and therefore, it is insignificant.
-As crypto exchange becomes more accepted and commonplace the cost to transfer should continue to decrease.
+With cryptocurrencies, all the blockchain network members are that middlemen; their compensation is formulated differently from fiat money intermediaries, and therefore, it is insignificant.
+As crypto exchange becomes more accepted and commonplaces the cost to transfer should continue to decrease.